Invention Coach:

 Motivation:

-That a number of physical objects, such as the Platonic solids, can generate helices, has been published in scattered papers.
+The idea that a series of stacked physical objects, such as the Platonic solids, can generate helices, has been published in scattered papers.
 However, the math to determine the radius and rate of rotation from the underlying object has never been studied.
-We have proved an observation by Eric Lord based on Chasles’ Theorem and provided algorithms for this, which as allows us to complete enumerate, and render interactively in 3D, the set of 28 unique Platonic helices.
-This work allows chemist and mechanical engineers to relate the shape of basic objects to the helices they produce when strung together, allowing either the objects to be deduced from the helix or designed from a desired helix.
+We have proved Eric Lord’s observation based on Chasles’ Theorem, and provided algorithms which allow us to complete, enumerate, and interactively render in 3D, the set of 28 unique Platonic helices.

 Story: